Back to blog

 What are the main stages of the mobile app development process?

-The main stages are discovery, scope definition, UX flows and prototype, technical architecture, sprint delivery, QA, app store launch, and post-launch maintenance.
-Each stage should produce a decision artifact before the next stage starts.
+The main stages are outcome definition, discovery, scope control, UX flows, prototype approval, architecture, sprint delivery, QA, app-store launch, and post-launch maintenance.
+Each stage should produce evidence before the next stage starts.

 How do you prevent scope creep in mobile app development?

-Prevent scope creep by defining the first user, core outcome, release backlog, and no-scope list during discovery.
-During delivery, any new feature should replace an existing item, move to a later release, or receive a new estimate.
+Prevent scope creep by defining the first user, release outcome, version-one backlog, and no-scope list during discovery.
+During delivery, each new feature should be swapped for another item, deferred to a later release, or re-estimated before it enters the sprint plan.

 Should I build native, cross-platform, or a PWA?